Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Logical Preliminaries

 \subsection{Modal Logics}

-The origin of modal logic is often attributed to the work of C.I.
+Even though a study of modalities dates back to Aristotle, modal logic as we know it originates within the work of C.I.
 Lewis~\cite{Lew18}, who formulated a notion of strict implication in an attempt to resolve certain paradoxes of material implication.
-Since then various modal logics have been defined by expanding a base logic (e.g. classical or intuitionistic logic) with \emph{modalities}, that is, logical operators that qualify the truth of a proposition. \emph{Normal modal logics} extend classical propositional logic through the incorporation of \emph{alethic} modalities, namely, ``it is possible that'' (denoted by $\Diamond$) and ``it is necessary that'' (denoted by $\Box$).
+Since then, various modal logics have been defined by expanding a base logic (e.g., classical or intuitionistic logic) with \emph{modalities}, that is, logical operators that qualify the truth of a proposition. \emph{Normal modal logics} extend classical propositional logic through the incorporation of \emph{alethic} modalities, namely, ``it is possible that'' (denoted by $\Diamond$) and ``it is necessary that'' (denoted by $\Box$).
 For an in-depth treatment and presentation of such logics, see Blackburn et al.~\cite{BlaRijVen01}.

-Let us formally define the normal modal logics we consider.
-We let $\Prop := \{p, q, r, \ldots\}$ be a set of \emph{propositional atoms} (which are occasionally annotated), and note that normal modal logics are extensions of classical propositional logic, which makes use of formulae generated by the following grammar in BNF:

-where $p$ ranges over $\Prop$.
-We mention this language as classical propositional logic will be discussed later on.
-It is well known that disjunction and conjunction are definable in terms of $\neg$ and $\imp$, i.e. $A \lor B := \neg A \imp B$ and $A \land B := \neg (A \imp \neg B)$.
-We mention this because the modal logics we consider in this paper omit the use of $\lor$ and $\land$ as such connectives are definable in terms of the others, and therefore, extraneous.
-To obtain modal logics, we define the language $\langmod$ to be the set of formulae generated via the following grammar in BNF:
+For $p$ ranging over $\Prop$, we define the language $\langmod$ of modal logics by adding the $\Box$ modality to \eqref{eq:lang:imp} above:\footnote{This choice is functional to the choice of the proof systems we will introduce in Section~\ref{sec:formalisms}; the language could have been defined by adding $\Box$ and $\Diamond$ to \eqref{eq:lang:and-or} instead.}

-where $p$ ranges over $\Prop$.
-Such formulae are interpreted over \emph{modal Kripke models}.
+We then set $\Diamond A := \lnot \Box \lnot A$.
+Modal formulae are interpreted over \emph{modal Kripke models}.
 We define such models below, and afterward, define how formulae are interpreted over them.

-\begin{defi}[Modal Kripke Model] A \emph{Kripke frame} is defined to be an ordered pair $F := (W,R)$ such that $W$ is a non-empty set of points, called \emph{worlds}, and $R \subseteq W \times W$ is the \emph{accessibility relation}.
-A \emph{modal Kripke model} is defined to be a tuple $M = (F,V)$ such that $F$ is a Kripke frame and $V : \Prop \to 2^{W}$ is a \emph{valuation function} mapping propositions to sets of worlds. \end{defi}
+\begin{definition}[Modal Kripke Model] A \emph{Kripke frame} is defined to be an ordered pair $F := (W,R)$ such that $W$ is a non-empty set of points, called \emph{worlds}, and $R \subseteq W \times W$ is the \emph{accessibility relation}.
+A \emph{modal Kripke model} is defined to be a tuple $M = (F,V)$ such that $F$ is a Kripke frame and $V : \Prop \to 2^{W}$ is a \emph{valuation function} mapping propositions to sets of worlds. \end{definition}

-\begin{defi}[Semantic Clauses] Let $M = (W,R,V)$ be a modal Kripke model.
-We define a forcing relation $\models$ such that \begin{itemize}
+\begin{definition}[Semantic Clauses] Let $M = (W,R,V)$ be a modal Kripke model.
+We define a forcing relation $\models$ such that \begin{description}